jundalisay/superb/content/en/maharlika/history/biag/part-02.md

+---
+heading: Part 1
+title: "Lam-ang's Birth"
+# heading: "Of Maharlika and the Philippines"
+image: "/graphics/mh/lamang.jpg"
+weight: 2
+description: "Biag ni Lam-ang"
+---

-Lam-ang dived into the river
+Lam-ang dived into the river unaware that:
-Unaware that the crocodile
-Had gone downstream,
-While he went upstream.
+- the crocodile had gone downstream while he went upstream

-And when he went downstream,
+- when he went downstream the crocodile went upstream
-The crocodile went upstream,

-They soon spotted each other
-And began to fight.
+They soon spotted each other and began to fight.
-Lam-ang became angry

-And in one thrust subdued it.
+Lam-ang became angry and in one thrust subdued it.

-Then, he carried it on his back,
+Then, he carried it on his back and beached it,
-And beached it,

 Younger sisters, take its teeth for a necklace
 For they can be amulets when one travels;